Team vs solo truck driving – How to pick which is best for you

 If you’re looking for options when it comes to home time, solo driving has it all.

-As a solo driver, you’ll be able to pick from the widest variety of home times, through selecting a local account, regional option or over-the-road job to get home either daily, multiple times each week, weekly, monthly or sometime in between.
+As a solo driver, you’ll be picking from the widest variety of home times by selecting a local account, regional option or over-the-road job to get home either daily, multiple times each week, weekly, monthly or sometime in between.

-If having a wide variety of home time options to pick from isn’t a priority for you, then team driving could be an option for you to consider.
+If having a wide variety of home time options to pick from isn’t a priority for you, then team driving could be an opportunity for you to consider.

-Team drivers are always over-the-road drivers because having two people in the truck allows them to drive further distances quicker.
-Team drivers often deliver freight from one side of the country to the other, so they get home less often than solo drivers do.
+Team drivers are always over-the-road drivers because having two people in the truck allows them to drive further distances in less time.
+Team drivers often deliver loads with long lengths of haul, so they get home less often than solo drivers do.

 4. What kind of freight do you want to haul?